mdn/content/files/en-us/web/css/@media/prefers-color-scheme/index.md

 ### Detecting a dark or light theme

-A common usage of `prefers-color-scheme` is to first use an entirely light color scheme, and then use the media query to override the colors to a darker variant if the user prefers a dark scheme.
-It is also common to do it the other way around.
+A common usage is to use a light color scheme by default, and then use `prefers-color-scheme: dark` to override the colors to a darker variant.
+It is also possible to do it the other way around.

 This example shows both options: Theme A uses light colors, but can be overridden to dark colors.
 Theme B uses dark colors, but can be overridden to light colors.
 In the end, if the browser supports `prefers-color-scheme`, both themes will be light or dark.